numberoverzero/bloop/docs/user/03_query_scan.rst

     for file in scan.build():
         print(file)

-To find all files owned by "root" with a query on a GSI:
+Find all files owned by "root" with a query on a GSI:

 .. code-block:: python